yanis-dlmr/practical-tools/docs/airfoil/profiles/index.md

 ## Introduction

 Different profiles are available in the tool.
-They are generated from parameters and then analysed with the theorical approach.
-You can find more information about the theorical approach in the [theorical approach](../theorical-approach/) section.
+They are generated from parameters and then analysed with the theoretical approach.
+You can find more information about the theoretical approach in the [theoretical approach](../theoretical-approach/) section.

 ## Profiles